Go With The Flow

 As if the period cramps weren’t bad enough, period pain can also cause you pain in the vulva!

-To start things off: The vulva is the name of the external genitalia in females.
-It includes the outer labia, inner labia, clit and the skin around the vagina or the urethra.
+The vulva is the name of the external genitalia in females.
+It includes the outer labia, inner labia, clit and the skin around the vagina or the urethra (opening to let pee out of the body).

 Causes of vulvar pain during period include: